What we have done in Somerset

 We have been working alongside UNHCR, the Home Office, regional Migration Partnership, and district partners since 2015 – when we committed to take part in the Syrian Vulnerable Persons Resettlement Scheme (VPRS).
 This scheme was a UK Government initiative to resettle 20,000 people impacted by the Syrian conflict in the UK by 2020.

 The first refugee family was welcomed to Somerset in 2016.
-Since then we have committed to the take part in subsequent government resettlement programs.
+Since then we have committed to take part in subsequent government resettlement programs.
 With the help of local services, charities, and generous offers from the community we have supported many people to safely resettle here.

 Guidance on Ukrainian resettlement